 What is Prevotella bivia?

 They’re considered commensal (harmless) microbes typically found in the intestinal tract of people who consume a fiber-rich diet.
 As many as 50 species have been found in various parts of the body, including the skin, oral cavity, and most importantly, the vagina.
-However, some species of Prevotella (such as P. bivia, P. timonensis, and P. amnii). can cause infections and microbial imbalances if present in other parts of the body.
+However, some Prevotella species (such as P. bivia, P. timonensis, and P. amnii). can cause infections and microbial imbalances if present in other parts of the body.

 Among the different species of vaginal Prevotella, P. bivia is the most well-known and extensively studied.
 This species is often associated with bacterial vaginosis and adverse pregnancy outcomes such as preterm birth.
 P. bivia and Gardnerella have what is known as a symbiotic relationship, and when they come together, they consume available nutrients, producing chemical byproducts that can increase vaginal pH.